 Epcot International Festival of the Arts Eats & Treats

-  Festival-exclusive Food Studios were open daily during the festival from 11 a.m. to 9 p.m. across Future World and World Showcase last year, and they will return again for 2019.
+Festival-exclusive Food Studios were open daily during the festival from 11 a.m. to 9 p.m. across Future World and World Showcase last year, and we suspect they will return again for 2020.
 Here are some of studios' food and drink highlights:

 - The Artist’s Table — Beef Wellington with mushroom bordelaise, fennel cream and roasted baby vegetables

 - Taste Track (Future World) — Lobster bacon macaroni and cheese in a bread cone

 - Takumi Table (Japan) — Sushi doughnut featuring salmon, tuna, shrimp, avocado and masago